stargazer/django-firestone/README.md

 #### SignatureAuthentication
 The API handler only allows requests that carry a valid signature

-#### OAuth2
+#### JWTAuthentication (JSON Web Token Authentication)
-The API handler only allows requests that carry a valid ``Authentication:
+The API handler only allows requests that carry a valid ``Authentication: JWT
-Bearer <access token>`` header.
+<token>`` header.

-In order to use this mixin, the ``oauth2_provider`` application needs to be enabled in ``settings.INSTALLED_APPS``, of our Django application.

-Actually, the Authorization provider is not really relevant here.
-The token can actually be any kind of token corresponding to an application user, and not necessarily some OAuth token.
-Therefore it can be obtained in any way, even skipping entirely the OAuth authentication process.
+A Token can be issued using the ``pyJWT`` libraryJWT, upon correct user login.
+You can directly use the ``firestone.example_handlers.ObtainJWTHandler``, or even modify/extend it.

+Once you login and obtain a JWT token, you can use the token in the ``Authorization`` request header for any handler that uses JWT Authentication, as:

+    Authorization: JWT <token>

+In case you'd like to modify how a user is identified and the ``request.user`` parameter is set, for handlers using JWT Authentication, override handler method ``verify_request_user(payload)``.

+Provide a few links that explain it well.
+How to customize behavior.
+Which HTTPS it's rock solid, and has many benefits compared to sesssions.

 ## Handler specifics